Weather Emergencies Policy

-As mentioned above, even though classes are canceled, there are campus operations which must continue despite the weather: campus police services, snow removal, power-plant operation, food service for residential students, etc. When classes are canceled, employees are instructed to use their best judgment as to whether to report to work.
+As mentioned above, even though classes are canceled or the university is closed, there are campus operations which must continue despite the weather: campus police services, snow removal, power-plant operation, food service for residential students, etc. When classes are canceled, employees are instructed to use their best judgment as to whether to report to work.
 Work schedule adjustments for lost time by an hourly employee must be made up before the end of the week in which the work time was lost or use accrued time to make up the difference in lost work hours to avoid a reduction in pay.
 Individuals who are required to work during the campus closure are requested to adjust their hours during the week of the event to avoid the payment of overtime.

 Supervisors of hourly employees have the authority and responsibility to make arrangements with the employee to make up the time that was lost due to the inclement weather conditions by:

 1 - Applying vacation or personal-holiday leave credits, if applicable, to cover the absence.
 Use of sick-leave credits is not authorized for inclement weather.

 2 - Adjusting the routine work schedule at the standard pay rate before the end of the week.
 Beyond the week, the makeup work must be scheduled as overtime rates.

 3 - Applying "leave without pay."
 Employees who elect to apply "leave without pay" should note that in the "remarks" section of the time sheet.

 These options will also be applicable for hourly employees when the employer approves employee requests to leave work before the end of the workday because of hazardous driving conditions or threatening weather advisories.